solana-developers/anchor-zero-copy-example/README.md

 ```

 You can then call this multiple times adding 10240 in each transaction.
-When loading an acocunt which is bigger than the 10240 bytes though you will get a out of memory exception.
+When loading an account which is bigger than the 10240 bytes though you will get an out of memory exception.

 If you need an even bigger account size you need to look into Zero Copy serialization.
-You should only use zero copy for large accounts that can not be Borsh deserialised without hitting the heap or stack limits.
+You should only use zero copy for large accounts that can not be Borsh/Anchor deserialised without hitting the heap or stack limits.
 With zero copy deserialization, all bytes from the account's backing `RefCell<&mut [u8]>` are simply re-interpreted as a reference to
 the data structure.
 No allocations or copies necessary.
 This is how we can get around the stack and heap limitations.